yye0528/osrocks/README.md

 1. Get a copy of multiclient.cpp as well as openmpi_install.sh from the project GitHub repository (by either forking the whole repository or just copy & paste the code).

-2. In the direcotry that contains openmpi_install.sh, change the execution permission of this file:
+2. In the direcotry that contains openmpi_installer.sh, change the execution permission of this file:
 $ sudo chmod 775 openmpi_installer.sh

-3. In the direcotry that contains openmpi_install.sh, run the script to get & build openmpi and set up its runtime:
+3. In the direcotry that contains openmpi_installer.sh, run the script to get & build openmpi and set up its runtime:
 $ ./openmpi_installer.sh

 4. In the directory that contains multiclient.cpp, build the client program using MPI c++ builder: